A lit-up airport in the middle of the night is a sight to see, whether it brings a feeling of wanderlust or the dread of a red-eye flight.

 In technical terms, this lighting is referred to as airport beaconing (even though you can usually get away with saying airport lighting).

 Flying always poses some risk, and although you’re more likely to suffer a car accident than a flying one, people are wary of safety precautions when flying.

 Nighttime flying, although necessary, poses obvious visibility issues.
 This is also true during dusk and dawn, and adverse weather conditions like fog, snow, or dust.

 Many factors like these can make it difficult for pilots at every stage of the process, including taxiing around a busy runway.

-In the past, especially during the years of Work War I, airport staff burned oil barrels to be able to take off and land planes during the night.
+In the past, especially during the years of World War I, airport staff burned oil barrels to be able to take off and land planes during the night.

-Thankfully, industry standards for airport lighting have improved so much that it is hardly riskier to operate at night.
+Thankfully, industry standards for airport lighting have improved so much that it is hardly risky to operate at night.

 Modern airports have complex lighting systems, and many of these use LED technology for cost-effective and long-lasting lighting.

 Creating Space and Order Inside with LED Lights